ngouzy/smartchangelog/README.md

 > `commit-msg -h`

-To install git hook commit-msg, go to your git project directory:
+To install git hook commit-msg, go to your project directory:

 > `commit-msg -i`

-To uninstall git hook commit-msg, go to your git project directory:
+To uninstall git hook commit-msg, go to your project directory:

-> `commit-msg -i`
+> `commit-msg -u`

 ### smartchangelog command